Your Web Site Name

 We are a chapter of Little League Baseball, a national non-profit organization founded in 1939 and headquartered in Williamsport, PA.
 Pella Little League's charter was established in 2004 with a board of 8 members.
 Each local chapter is governed by a national framework of rules and regulations, and elects a Board of volunteers to carry out its business.
 Pella Little League has local rules that are specific to our league but must not conflict with the national rules and regulations.

+The goal of Little League Baseball and Softball is to provide a wholesome, healthy activity for children using the ball field as a classroom to instill discipline, teamwork, sportsmanship and fair play.
+It offers programs for both softball and baseball.
 To be eligible to play, your child must be of the proper League Age.
-The League age requirement is different for baseball and softball, and will be determined based on your child's age as of April 30, 2013 for baseball and December 31, 2012 for softball for the 2013 spring season.
+The League age requirement is different for baseball and softball, and will be determined based on your child's age as of August 31, 2017 for baseball and December 31, 2016 for softball for the 2017 spring season.

 The league is run by a Board of Directors which is staff entirely by volunteers.
 We are always looking for more volunteers.
-Get the best seat on the field and spend some quality time with your child; volunteer to be an umpire or coach today.
+Get the best seat on the field and spend some quality time with your child; volunteer to be an umpire or coach today. |

 THE HISTORY OF LITTLE LEAGUE